-And some series with
+And surgery with the

 - Ask if there are any products or services excluded from the commission plan. - A company may pay you a commission for selling certain products and services but not others.

 Determine the commission rate that your company pays: The commission payment rate could be, for example, 5 per cent of the selling price of all goods sold.